Altrusa is an international non-profit organization making our local communities better through leadership, partnership, and service.

 Altrusa House of Gainesville, partnered with Easter Seals Florida, is a place where people with health problems can come to make new friends and remain active.
 Altrusa House is considered our signature project.
 Fundraising for the Altrusa House of Gainesville started with Altrusa International of Gainesville over an eight-year planning period.
 Thanks to Altrusa International, the City of Gainesville, and the Gainesville community, Altrusa House of Gainesville was able to raise more than $400,000 and acquire the land required to build the facility.
 Altrusa House of Gainesville opened in October 1998, built upon the land donated by the City of Gainesville, alongside Greentree Park.
 Altrusa International of Gainesville and the Gainesville community continue to provide support for member sponsorship, volunteers, equipment, and specialized support.
 Altrusa House is a licensed adult day health care program that provides a safe and stimulating environment for adults with disabilities or special needs.

 'Trading Closets' can be considered the signature fundraiser of the Gainesville Club.
 It is defined as an 'upscale resale' event.
 Donations of women's clothing are collected for several months and then the sale is held.
 Guests return year after year to look for wonderful bargains.
 Friday night is a ticketed event.
 Hors d'oeuvres, wine and non-alcoholic beverages, and a silent auction are part of the festivities.
 Proceeds from the event support Altrusa House as well as other community projects.
 Unsold clothing is distributed to local agencies such as Peaceful paths, a shelter for victims of domestic abuse; Tacachale, a residential community for those with mental disabilities.
 Evening wear is donated to local high schools for Prom wear.
 The University of Florida interview closet receives women's professional business outfits.
-Trading Closets is a spring event so check back later for details for the next sale.
+Trading Closets will be held April 3 & 4, 2020 at the Gainesville Women's Club.